 We understand the current frustrations our patients have had regarding the difficulties of accessing our telephone service.
 We are trying to manage the patient queuing time by our dedicated reception team within 30 minutes.
-Please help us to help patients with most urgent need being able to access our telephone service by using our patient online access service or medicine order line for non-urgent enquiries whenever appropriate, and avoiding calling us during rush hour if it’s not for urgent.

 Our routine GP appointments are 10 minutes long.
 This is long enough to deal with one problem or one or two very brief problems.